 A Peaceful Place to Recover

-The facilities we offer within our London alcohol rehab clinics are nothing short of outstanding.
+The facilities we offer within our London alcohol rehab clinics are outstanding.
 Your comfort during your rehab stay is of paramount importance to us.
 We try our utmost to meet individual budgets and tastes wherever possible.

-Our luxury London rehabs offer spacious and desirable surroundings.
-You can choose to have your own ensuite bedroom and have access to a high spec spa and gym facilities.
+Our luxury LDN rehabs offer spacious and desirable surroundings.
+You can choose to have your ensuite bedroom and have access to a high-spec spa and gym facilities.
 Our affordable London rehabs are also furnished to a very high standard, providing everything you need in terms of comfort.
-They offer a home from home environment.
+They offer a home-from-home environment.

 All of our treatment centres are highly reputable and CQC-registered.
 They provide an ideal environment for healing, relaxation and rejuvenation.

-Many of our residential alcohol rehabs in London only treat a small number of patients at any one time.
-This ensures that you benefit from a high counsellor to patient ratio and a peaceful place to recover.
+Many of our residential alcohol rehabs in London only treat a few patients at any time.
+This ensures you benefit from a high counsellor-to-patient ratio and a peaceful recovery place.

-Detox Plus UK appreciate that every patient has different expectations and requirements in terms of their rehab experience.
-We try to ensure that your experience not only provides you make a full recovery but is enjoyable as well.
+We appreciate that every patient has different expectations and requirements regarding their rehab experience.
+We try to ensure that your experience provides a complete and enjoyable recovery.